-Climate change is impacting human health through heatwaves, wildfires, vector-borne diseases, and weather-related events such as floods, storms, and freezing rain5.
+Climate change is impacting human health through heatwaves, wildfires, vector-borne diseases, and weather-related events such as floods and storms.
 Public Health Sudbury & Districts' service area is not immune to the health impacts of climate change.
 Strategies are needed to protect us all and address health inequities for populations at greatest risk.